NullCarrierNC/photonics-dmx/src/photonics-dmx/README.md

 In order to output the final light state the layers are collapsed and the final values calculated.
+The `LightStateManager` stores the final merged state for each light after all layer blending is complete.
 `Opacity` and `blendMode` play a key role in how this works:

 ## Blend Mode Examples